IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/More Info/Design Info/Design Plan.md

 subgraph Export-Permission
-    ExportPermission["Create CSV, HTML, and XML reports of permissions"]:::description subgraph Resolve-PermissionTarget
+    ExportPermission["Create CSV, HTML, and XML reports of permissions"]:::description subgraph Resolve-PermissionSource
-    ResolvePermissionTarget["Resolve each target path to all of its associated UNC paths (including all DFS folder targets)"]:::description end
+    ResolvePermissionSource["Resolve each Source path to all of its associated UNC paths (including all DFS folder targets)"]:::description end
     subgraph Expand-Folder
         ExpandFolder["Expand each UNC path into the paths of its subfolders"]:::description